imfing/netflix-dual-subs/README.md

 ## Features

 - Display subtitles in a preferred language alongside Netflix's default subtitles
-- Support for multiple languages including English, Japanese, Chinese (Simplified and Traditional), Spanish, and French
+- Support for multiple languages including English, Spanish, French, Italian, Japanese, Korean, Chinese (Simplified and Traditional)
 - Easy-to-use popup interface for language selection
 - Automatic subtitle fetching and parsing

+> **Note:** This extension is currently in the early stages of development.
+Some features may not work as expected, and your feedback is greatly appreciated!

 ## Installation